-I’ve been using and recommending DD-WRT for years, but inexpensive DD-WRT routers aren’t quite as easy to find as they were a year or two ago.
-A lot of inexpensive routers these days are using non-Broadcom chipsets that DD-WRT and other third-party firmware don’t support well, or at all.
+I’ve been using and recommending DD-WRT for years, but it’s getting harder to find inexpensive routers to run DD-WRT.
+Many inexpensive routers now use non-Broadcom chipsets that DD-WRT and other third-party firmware don’t support well, or at all.

 But there’s still a way to get inexpensive, compatible routers that isn’t likely to change any time soon.

 A good way to eliminate dead zones in your house where wifi doesn’t work is to add one or two wireless access points to your setup.

 Access points, thankfully, are no longer stupid expensive–they used to cost twice as much as a router in spite of being nothing more than a cut-down router–but almost every access point I’ve looked at has one or more compromises built in.
 That said, if you want something you can plug in and configure by filling out three or four things, you might be willing to live with those compromises.

 I read a story last week about an insanely fast router that can run at up to 5.3 gigabits, far faster than even the crazy-fast gigabit Internet service that only a lucky few people are able to get.
 The article questioned what anyone would do with it.

 Think beyond network speeds, though, and there’s a lot you can do with that power.